 5. You do a lot of laundry.

-You work out constantly, so you sweat a LOT.
-This makes it so the piles of laundry accumulate, and you have load upon load of sweaty, dirty clothes to clean.
+You may be frightened with how many piles develop in your room.
+With working out constantly, you sweat a LOT.
+This makes it so the laundry accumulates, and you have load upon load of sweaty, dirty clothes to clean.

 …or maybe get someone to do it for you. via GIPHY.

 6. Your skin will do weird things… Like clear up.

 Regular exercise promotes healthy circulation and will actually help to keep your skin healthy.
 Exercise will nourish your skin cells to keep it vibrant.
 Exercise has also been shown to ease stress, and stress can cause some problems such as acne and eczema.

 7. You and protein powder become pretty tight.